thecurryspice/noc/README.md

 	* virtual stack for path debugging
 	* real header data stack
 	* various metrics like hop-count, latency, etc.
+* Support for arbitrary number of links for each router to extend support for MoT or BFT
 * Integrate Packet with traversal in the Router function-parameters
 * Add FIFO buffer to router and consider Packet's size in the FIFO
 * Print links in topology map according to link-health